SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-default-properties-are-omitted-from-asset-property-export-list.md

 ticket: CTM-901
 version: 1019.0.0
 ---
- The default asset property (Location) is not  shown during the export of asset properties.
+The default asset property (Location) does not show up during the export of asset properties.